oak-security/stylusport/handbook/src/testing-debugging.md

 ## Debugging Techniques

-### Using the dbg! macro
+### Using the `dbg!` macro

-As Stylus contracts are unit tested in the same fashion as conventional Rust code, i.e. not within a specialized VM like Solana programs, the standard library's [`dbg!` macro](https://doc.rust-lang.org/stable/std/macro.dbg.html) can be inserted into the code under test to aid in debugging.
+As Stylus contracts are unit tested in the same fashion as conventional Rust code, not within a specialized VM like Solana programs, the standard library's [`dbg!` macro](https://doc.rust-lang.org/stable/std/macro.dbg.html) can be inserted into the code under test to aid in debugging.

 In Rust development, it is best practice to remove `dbg!` macro usage before committing code in version control.

 ### Using the console! macro

 Similar to the `msg!` logging macro in Solana programs, the [`console!` macro](https://docs.rs/stylus-sdk/latest/stylus_sdk/macro.console.html) can be used to add log messages within function execution.
-Messages emitted with `console` will be readable in the testing node logs during integration testing.
+Messages emitted with `console!` will be readable in the testing node logs during integration testing.

-The `console!` macro implememtation is [elided](https://github.com/OffchainLabs/stylus-sdk-rs/blob/975c8349598d2bdb3a12d91455315bd12305d132/stylus-sdk/src/debug.rs#L22-L36) unless the `debug` feature is enabled in `stylus-sdk`.
+The `console!` macro implementation is [elided](https://github.com/OffchainLabs/stylus-sdk-rs/blob/975c8349598d2bdb3a12d91455315bd12305d132/stylus-sdk/src/debug.rs#L22-L36) unless the `debug` feature is enabled in `stylus-sdk`.
 This means it is safe to commit code containing `console!` usage.

 The following is an example of how to conditionally enable the `debug` feature: